wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-create-runbook-from-samples.md

 ## Tutorial
 This tutorial walks you through creating an automation account, importing a sample "Hello World" runbook into Azure Automation, executing that runbook, and then viewing its output.

 To complete this tutorial, you will need an Azure subscription.
-If you don't have one yet, you can <!-- deleted by customization [activate your MSDN subscriber benefits](/documentation/articles/msdn-benefits-details) or --> [sign up for a trial](/pricing/1rmb-trial/)</a>.
+If you don't have one yet, you can <!-- deleted by customization [activate your MSDN subscriber benefits](/documentation/articles/msdn-benefits-details) or --> [sign up for a <!-- deleted by customization trial](/documentation/articles/1rmb-trial)</a> --><!-- keep by customization: begin --> trial](/pricing/1rmb-trial/)</a> <!-- keep by customization: end -->.

 [AZURE.INCLUDE [automation-note-authentication](../includes/automation-note-authentication.md)]
 <!-- deleted by customization